rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <p>I lived in Loures and Almada, in Portugal.
 But I'm currently living in Porto, Portugal. 📍 🌍</p>

-<p>I finished a Professional Course of Technician of Programming and Management of Computer Systems at Escola Secundária do Monte de Caparica, between 2009 and 2012.
+<p>I attended a Professional Course of Technician of Programming and Management of Computer Systems at Escola Secundária do Monte de Caparica, between 2009 and 2012.
 After that, I decided to keep learning and got enter into the universities/colleges' world! 📚 🤓</p>

 <p>My current academic journey at colleges are: 👨‍🎓 🎓
     <ul>